St. Joseph's Health Centre, Sudbury

-The Sudbury General Hospital of the Immaculate Heart of Mary on Paris Street opened in 1950 (most recently known as St. Joseph’s Health Centre) as the first English speaking hospital in Northern Ontario, Canada.
+The Sudbury General Hospital of the Immaculate Heart of Mary on Paris Street opened in 1950 and torn down in 2025 (most recently known as St. Joseph’s Health Centre) as the first English speaking hospital in Northern Ontario, Canada.
 The building can be recognized to have a brick façade with a steel beam grid system posing as the skeleton, upon inspection.
 Architecturally it is a simple structure and it can be concluded that due to lack of funds and urgency the quickest and cheapest model was designed.

 History

 Founding

 In 1944, the Sisters of St. Joseph of Sault Ste.
 Marie undertook and financed the construction of a new hospital in Greater Sudbury, Ontario after a group of physicians reached out for help.
 Seven acres of property was then purchased at Paris Street from Mr. and Mrs. Stafford using the Sisters' own funding.
 The Sisters mortgaged their homes to fortify a loan for the fabrication of the health institution.